 The branedrone initially seems to enjoy being stroked or petted, but always moves away ... .. sometimes with great panic, causing a level of ... to the buildings on which it appears.

 Its ultimate effect on sensitives is rather minimal, causing some slight nausea to sensitives in its proximity, with this effect exacerbated tenfold by touch.

 The branedrone's death is violent and ongoing.
 As it ages, it shakes with the mechanical ... ... .. sound of a subway car rattling on the tracks.
 Its inner walls undulate, and it moves as though shaken from beneath.
-It struggles to hold onto its surroundings, .. ... ... .. ripped upwards ... .. . .. . and can cause some damage to buildings in his way.
+It struggles to hold onto its surroundings, .. ... ... .. ripped upwards ... .. . .. . and can cause some damage to buildings in its way.
 Despite this ferocity of these ... . ... attacks, the branedrone's emotional response remains stolid.
 It does not struggle .. .... against this degradation in .. stability, but seems merely .. to hold on.
 Though its insides do rot during these seizures, this decay does not seem to be the cause of death, in and of itself.